tobbykuyinu/contentservice/README.md

-# Carmudi Content Service
+# Content Service

-The guide herein describes how to get the Carmudi content service up and running
+The guide herein describes how to get the Content service up and running

 ### Invoking locally